12 Sights in Memmingen, Germany (with Map and Images)

 Pfarrkirche Unser Frauen

-The Protestant parish church of Our Lady in Memmingen, Upper Swabia, is the second largest church in the Evangelical Lutheran deanery of Memmingen.
+The Protestant parish church of Unser Frauen in Memmingen, Upper Swabia, is the second largest church in the Evangelical Lutheran deanery of Memmingen.
 It is also colloquially called "Frauenkirche" or "Zu Unserer lieben Frau".
-It is geostet, as was customary for church buildings until the 16th century, is located in the former weaving and tanning quarter of the city and sets a strong urban accent in the southern part of the old town.
-It was first mentioned in a document in 1258, but the first church building on this site was probably built before 500.
+It is geostet, as was customary for church buildings until the 16th century, stands in the former weavers' and tanners' quarter of the city and sets a strong urban accent in the southern old town.
+It was first mentioned in a document in 1258, but the first church building on this site was probably built 500 years ago.
 This makes it one of the oldest in Upper Swabia.

 Wikipedia: Unser Frauen (Memmingen) (DE), Website